angular/angular/aio/content/guide/template-reference-variables.md

 # Template variables

 Template variables help you use data from one part of a template in another part of the template.
-With template variables, you can perform tasks such as respond to user input or finely tune your application's forms.
+Use template variables to perform tasks such as respond to user input or finely tune your application's forms.

 A template variable can refer to the following: